programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 You need to enter a list for the `visible` key: each item in the list indicates whether the data at that specific index should be displayed.
 In our example, we have partitioned our dataset into three groups: the data corresponding to murder charges, the data for the manslaughter charges, and the data for the abortion charges.
 As such, our list for the `visible` key should have three items.
 Our first `button`, which represents the first graph displayed to the user, should therefore specify `[True, True, True]` since we want all charges to be shown in that first view.
 However, the remaining three `buttons` will only specify `True` for one item, because we want to show the data for only one type of crime.

-Again, let's put this into practice:
+Now let's put this into practice:

 ```python
 # Use .update_layout() method to add dropdown bar